Value Purchase Price - MAKING AN OFFER

 % CAPITALIZATION RATE (CAP RATE)

-First Approach To Purchase Price Value
+First Approach to Purchase Price Value

 1. Advertised Price = Value